Tour to Novi Sad, Sremski Karlovci, Krusedol Monastery

 City Hall or former Magistrate, dominates the square with its elegancy and beauty is the administrative seat of the Novi Sad municipality.
 It was built in 1895 by architect György Molnár in Neo-Renaissance style, with 16 allegorical figures, the work of Julije Anika, and the city's coat of arms as decoration.
 The tall tower with the bell of St Florian, a Catholic saint and protector of the city from fire, is especially striking on City Hall.
 The bell is also known as Matilda’s Bell, after the philanthropist who presented the bell to the fire-fighters of Novi Sad.

 Sremski Karlovci is a picturesque town with beautiful historic buildings, often called a town-museum because all the attractions can be seen by foot (Serbian Grammar School, Patriarchal Palace, and The Chapel of peace).
-We will also visit traditional wine cellar and museum of beekeeping in Sremski Karlovci.
+Optional - there is the possibility to visit traditional wine cellar and museum of beekeeping in Sremski Karlovci.

 Local wine tasting - Bermet